SarthakRoy77/cnn-rnn/README.md

-# Convolutional Neural Network
+# CNN, GRU, RNN, LSTM
-This file contains the convolutional neural network files
+This file contains the CNN,GRU,RNN,LSTM files of mine